 By all accounts Barnes was a model prisoner.
 He was affable and good natured with the guards and other inmates.
 He wrote letters of apology to his victims.
 Ironically, for a man with such a larcenous nickname, he never shot anyone with his wedding gift.

 It’s not just 1930’s bank robbers who ended up with unwanted nicknames.
 Even international rock stars sometimes fall under this trap.
 Take U2’s Paul Hewson.
 With the infinite possibilities, why would anybody want the nickname Bono?
-It is one consonant change from Bozo.
+It is one consonant away from Bozo.

 The nickname was given to Hewson in high school when a group of friends lifted Bonavox from the name of a neighborhood hearing aid shop.
 Hewson said Bono Vox was the dumbest name ever given to a singer since Englebert Humperdink.
 When he was told the name was Latin for good voice, he softened to the idea.
 Still, his friends violated the first rule when picking a nickname.
 Never use a dead language.